|Based in||United States|

 When you store something, there is more to it than just the data itself.
 The data is probably stored in a folder.
 And the files that contain your data have names.
 A service could provide end-to-end encryption of your data, but still have access to this kind of information.

 For example, Tresorit provides strong end-to-end encryption for all your data.
 But information about Tresorit’s folders (called Tresors) is not encrypted.
 This information can include the name of the folder, its size, and which other users have access to that folder.
 Someone with access to the Tresorit servers could find out a lot about your activities from this information, even without being to read your data.

 NOTE: There is some controversy in the privacy community about the use of the phrase “zero knowledge.”
 The phrase is used in a very specific context in cryptography.
 Per Wikipedia,

 a zero-knowledge proof or zero-knowledge protocol is a method by which one party (the prover) can prove to another party (the verifier) that they know a value x, without conveying any information apart from the fact that they know the value x.
 The essence of zero-knowledge proofs is that it is trivial to prove that one possesses knowledge of certain information by simply revealing it; the challenge is to prove such possession without revealing the information itself or any additional information.

-On ycombinator.com, in January 2017, there was a discussion of this issue and the use of zero knowledge in conjunction with SpiderOak’s use of the term.
+Back in 2017 there was a discussion of this issue on ycombinator.com, including the use of zero knowledge in conjunction with SpiderOak’s use of the term.
 The discussion included participants from SpiderOak.
-While I haven’t tried to confirm this, if could be why the company now uses the phrase, “No Knowledge” to describe their products instead of the more commonly used term, “Zero Knowledge.”
+While I haven’t tried to confirm this, that discssion could be why SpiderOak now uses the phrase, “No Knowledge” to describe their products instead of the more commonly used term, “Zero Knowledge.”

 How does SpiderOak One implement zero knowledge encryption?